schumadi/schumadi-schumadi.github.io/README.md

 ![Table of price ranges](table-pricerange.png)

-The price ranges were chosen that each group contains roughly the same number of listings.
-We can see that in each group the average rating is close to 92%.
-The share of superhosts is between 18 and 25 percent.
+The price ranges group the listings in bins of a roughly equal size.
+We can see that in each group the average rating is close to 93%.
+The share of superhosts is always between 18 and 25 percent.
+So the superhost status does not mean that the prices are exceptionally high.
+Offers by superhosts can be found in the complete price range.

 In the last section we will have a look at the superhost status.